wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/e. [Node deployment] [ubuntu] waves package/lesson.md

     There you could see multiple methods to interact with your node.
     For instance, you can try a:
     - [Public method](http://127.0.0.1:6869/api-docs/index.html#/addresses):
-        All public methods don't require any additional authorization.
+        All public methods do not require any additional authorization.
         For example, the `/addresses/` method will return the address of your node wallet.
         ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/e.%20%5BNode%20deployment%5D%20%5Bubuntu%5D%20waves%20package/images/swaggadd.png?raw=true)
     - [Private method](http://127.0.0.1:6869/api-docs/index.html#/debug/getConfig):
         All private methods require authorization with an API key and API key hash.
         Kindly note that the API key hash inserted in the configuration file does not equal the API key.
         The API key hash is the random string you typed in the [`/utils/hash/secure`](https://nodes.wavesnodes.com/api-docs/index.html#/utils/hashSecure) method.
-        In case you do not remember what API key and API key hash are, please, check [API Key Of Your Node](#api-key-of-your-node).
+        In case you do not remember what API key and API key hash are, please, check [API key of your node](#api-key-of-your-node).

         To authorize private method usage:
         1. Click "Authorize":